ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 11. Shipment with associated Order Ids is saved in Azure Table Storage _"Shipments"_.

+12. The orders are passed to function _"group-orders-for-consignment"_ in HTTP POST request.
+The function groups the orders that have same payment term, currency, source, destination together to form group of orders that should go into one consignment.
+	Sample output :

+	- [ [O1, O2], O3 ]

+	In this case [O1, O2] are grouped together on the basis of same payment terms, currency, source and destination.
+O1 and O2 should go into one consignment.

 12. A new message is published to Service bus queue  _"q-ready-for-consignment"_ with list of orders whose status is READY FOR CONSIGNMENT.